Inverkip: Greenock Cut Visitor Centre

-The adjacent Ardgowan Fishery offers freshwater fishing for anglers of all abilities at all times of the year.

 Lunderston Bay

 Also part of the regional park is Lunderston Bay, a popular picnic spot on the Firth of Clyde which has a ranger service and toilet facilities.

 The bay is visited by bird watchers, hikers, cyclists and dog walkers.
 During the summer months it is a popular place for picnics and sea bathing.

 A coastal path (part of the National Cycle Network, Route 75) runs south from the bay to Inverkip, via Ardgowan Estate and Kip Marina.
 Seals and several species of bird can be seen from the path all year round.
 A pod of Orcas (Killer Whales) was spotted here in early 2018.

 Cardwell Garden Centre at the bay sells wide range of plants plus home and garden related equipment and tools.
 It has a large restaurant.

 Inverkip AAOR

 At the top of Langhouse Road a building reminiscent of the Cold War can be found in Square Wood.
 Known locally as 'the radar station', formally known as Inverkip Anti-Aircraft Operations Room (AAOR), the building (which is mostly underground) served "3 Group 77 Brigade, the Clyde Anchorage gun defended area (GDA)".

 The site was the original base of HMS Dalriada, which operated there from 1965 to 1982.

 Conversion to residential use commenced in early 2011, but by August 2017 little visible progress had been made outside, and the inside was several feet deep with water.